How to use the command 'mkhomedir_helper' (with examples)

 Explanation:

-Use case 2: Creating a home directory based on /etc/skel with customized permissions
+Use case 2: Create a home directory for a user based on /etc/skel with all permissions for owner (0) and read permission for group (3)

 Code: